AeneasG/concurrency-labs-java/src/assignments/assignment1/README.md

 ![img.png](exercise4/formula_4.png)

-This means, if p is larger or equal to 88.8 %, the multiprocessor should be bought because there is an actual performance gain.
-Otherwise, the concrete application will run faster on the uniprocessor and this should be the one to buy.
+This means, if p is larger or equal to 88.8 %, the multiprocessor is faster and should be bought.
+Otherwise, the concrete application will run faster on the uniprocessor and this one should be bought.